arangodb/spring-data/README.md

 }

 So in this example, absolute size of data (stored, transferred, processed, etc.) would be multiplied by a factor of 8 (i.e., 3 documents as in example 2. + 5 more for the list).
-Thus smaller size per record provides a cumulative effect for operations involving JOINs
-(with propagating efficiencies & benefits in terms of memory, bandwidth, CPU, latency, operational expenses, productivity, as well as visual & perceptional aspects (simpler due to less clutter, less ambiguous), etc.).
+Thus smaller size per record provides a cumulative effect for operations involving JOINs or multiple records matching a query, etc. (with propagating efficiencies & benefits in terms of memory, bandwidth, CPU, latency, operational expenses, productivity, as well as visual & perceptional aspects (simpler due to less clutter, less ambiguous), etc.).

 ### <a id="calc"></a>Cumulative efficiencies: simple sample calculations for various numbers of persisted entities
 ![Alt text](docs/img/efficiencies.png?raw=true "Efficiencies")